 There is also a JPSTrack page at the OpenStreetMap Wiki.

-Why two modules?
+Why two source modules?
 Each module is an Eclipse project.
 The code is based on an earlier JavaSE version of jpstrack.
-Since you can't really have both a JavaSE and an Android project in the same Eclipse project, and since I refuse to copy-and-paste entire files, I left the original and just refer to it.
+Since (prior to the move to IntelliJ/Android Studio) you couldn’t really have both a JavaSE and an Android project in the same project, and since I refuse to copy-and-paste entire files, I left the original and just refer to it.
 The Android Eclipse plug-in used to be smart enough to include the needed files from the referenced program when it runs "dx" (.class to .dex converter) and include them in the generated APK package.
-Now it doesn't do so, hence there is a Maven pom.xml in jpstrack to produce the required jar file.
+Now it doesn’t do so, hence there is a Maven pom.xml in jpstrack to produce the required jar file.